US appeals court lets Texas resume ban on most abortions

-AUSTIN, Texas (AP) — A federal appeals court Friday night quickly allowed Texas to resume banning most abortions, just one day after clinics across the state began rushing to serve patients again for the first time since early September.
+AUSTIN, Texas (AP) — A federal appeals court has allowed Texas to resume banning most abortions, just one day after clinics began racing to serve patients again for the first time since early September.

-Abortion providers in Texas had been bracing for the 5th U.S. Court of Appeals to act fast, even as they booked new appointments and reopened their doors during a brief reprieve from the law known as Senate Bill 8, which bans abortions once cardiac activity is detected, usually around six weeks.
+A one-page order by the 5th U.S. Circuit Court of Appeals issued late Friday reinstated the nation's strictest abortion law, which bans abortions once cardiac activity is detected, usually around six weeks.
+It makes no exceptions in cases of rape or incest.

+“Patients are being thrown back into a state of chaos and fear,” said Nancy Northup, president of the Center for Reproductive Rights, which represents several Texas clinics that had briefly resumed normal abortion services.

+She called on the U.S. Supreme Court to “step in and stop this madness.”

-On Wednesday, U.S. District Judge Robert Pitman, an appointee of President Barack Obama, suspended the Texas law that he called an “offensive deprivation” of the constitutional right to an abortion.
-But in a one-page order, the New Orleans-based appeals court temporarily set aside Pitman's ruling for now while it considers the state's appeal.
+Clinics had braced for the New Orleans-based appeals court to act fast after U.S. District Judge Robert Pitman, an appointee of President Barack Obama, on Wednesday suspended the Texas law that he called an “offensive deprivation” of the constitutional right to an abortion.
+Knowing that order might not stand long, a handful of Texas clinics on Thursday started performing abortions again beyond six weeks, and booked new appointments for this weekend.

-The court gave the Biden administration, which had brought the lawsuit, until Tuesday to respond.

-The Center for Reproductive Rights, which represents several Texas abortion clinics, urged the U.S. Supreme Court to “step in and stop this madness.'"

 People are also reading…

-“Patients are being thrown back into a state of chaos and fear,” said Nancy Northup, the organization's president.
+But barely 48 hours passed before the appeals court accepted Texas' request to set aside Pitman's ruling — at least for now — pending further arguments.
+It gave the Biden administration, which had brought the lawsuit, until Tuesday to respond.

+“Great news tonight,” Republican Texas Attorney General Ken Paxton tweeted.
+“I will fight federal overreach at every turn.”

 Texas had roughly two dozen abortion clinics before the law took effect Sept.
-1, and not all Texas abortion providers resumed services during the 48 hours that the law was on hold.
-Many physicians had feared such a a swift reversal from the appeals court, which risks putting them back in legal jeopardy.
+1. During the brief period the law was on hold, many Texas physicians remained unwilling to perform abortions, fearful that doing so could still leave them in legal jeopardy.

 The new law threatens Texas abortion providers with lawsuits from private citizens, who are entitled to collect at least $10,000 in damages if successful.
 That novel approach to enforcement is the reason why Texas had been able to evade an earlier wave of legal challenges prior to this week.